 This medicine may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 If you or your caregiver notice any of these side effects, tell your doctor right away.

-Contact your doctor immediately if you develop a skin rash, a fever, sore throat, sores in your mouth, easy bruising, severe muscle pain or weakness, or worsening of your seizures.
+Contact your doctor right away if you develop a skin rash, fever, sore throat, sores in your mouth, easy bruising, severe muscle pain or weakness, or worsening of your seizures.

 Check with your doctor right away if you have sudden back pain, abdominal or stomach pain, pain while urinating, or bloody or dark urine.
 These may be symptoms of kidney stones.

 Serious skin reactions can occur with this medicine.
-Stop using this medicine and check with your doctor right away if you have any of the following symptoms while taking this medicine: blistering, peeling, or loosening of the skin, chills, cough, diarrhea, itching, joint or muscle pain, red skin lesions, often with a purple center, sores, ulcers, or white spots in the mouth or on the lips, or unusual tiredness or weakness.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, chills, cough, diarrhea, itching, joint or muscle pain, red skin lesions, often with a purple center, sores, ulcers, or white spots in the mouth or on the lips, or unusual tiredness or weakness.

 This medicine may make you sweat less, which causes your body temperature to increase.
 Use extra care not to become overheated during exercise or hot weather while you are taking this medicine.
 Overheating may result in heat stroke.
 Also, hot baths or saunas may make you dizzy or faint while you are taking this medicine.

-Call your doctor right away if you have fast breathing, loss of appetite, fast, pounding, or uneven heartbeat, or unusual tiredness or weakness.
-These maybe symptoms of a condition called metabolic acidosis.
+Call your doctor right away if you have fast breathing, loss of appetite, fast, pounding, or uneven heartbeats, or unusual tiredness or weakness.
+These may be symptoms of a condition called metabolic acidosis.

 Do not stop taking zonisamide without first checking with your doctor.
 Stopping the medicine suddenly may cause your seizures to return or to occur more often.
 Your doctor may want you to gradually reduce the amount of medicine you are taking before stopping it completely.

-This medicine may cause some people to become drowsy, dizzy, or less alert than they are normally.
+This medicine may cause some people to become dizzy, drowsy, or less alert than normal.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.

 This medicine will add to the effects of alcohol and other CNS depressants (medicines that make you drowsy or less alert).
-Some examples of CNS depressants are antihistamines or medicine for allergies or colds; sedatives, tranquilizers, or sleeping medicine; prescription pain medicines or narcotics; medicine for seizures or barbiturates; muscle relaxants; or anesthetics, including some dental anesthetics.
-Check with your medical doctor or dentist before taking any of the above while you are taking this medicine.
+Some examples of CNS depressants are antihistamines, medicine for allergies or colds, sedatives, tranquilizers, sleeping medicine, prescription pain medicine, narcotics, medicine for seizures, muscle relaxants, or anesthetics, including some dental anesthetics.
+Check with your doctor or dentist before taking any of the above while you are taking this medicine.